Which college does Ryan Kalkbrenner go to?

 Ryan Kalkbrenner College Career

 Ryan Kalkbrenner, a prominent 7-foot-1 senior center, has significantly impacted his college basketball career with the Creighton Bluejays.
 Known for his dominance on both ends of the court, Kalkbrenner earned recognition as a two-time Big East defensive player of the year.
-His stellar performance includes a remarkable triple-overtime win against Seton Hall, showcasing his scoring ability, rebounding prowess, and shot-blocking skills.
-Kalkbrenner's contributions have helped Creighton secure victories in challenging matchups.
-Kalkbrenner has been one of the elite defensive players in college basketball over the last three seasons and won the Big East Defensive Player of the Year honors in each of the past three seasons.
+His stellar performance includes a remarkable triple-overtime win against Seton Hall.
+Kalkbrenner won the Big East Defensive Player of the Year and the NABC National Defensive Player of the Year honors in each of the past three seasons.

 How much did Ryan Kalkbrenner average in college?

-In his four-year stint with the Creighton Bluejays, Ryan Kalkbrenner has averaged 13.2 points, 6.3 rebounds, 2.3 blocks, and 0.9 assists per game in 134 career games.
-He was also one of the four finalists in the Naismith Defensive Player of the Year in 2023 and 2024.3
+In his four-year stint with the Creighton Bluejays, Ryan Kalkbrenner has averaged 14.5 points, 6.8 rebounds, 2.4 blocks, and 1.1 assists per game in 169 career games.
+He was also one of the four finalists for the Naismith Defensive Player of the Year in 2023 and 2024.3

-Ryan Kalkbrenner's high school journey at Trinity Catholic High School showcases his exceptional basketball prowess.
+Ryan Kalkbrenner completed high school at Trinity Catholic High School.
 As a two-time First Team Class 3 All-State selection in Missouri, he led the Titans to a 22-6 record in his senior year, averaging 16.3 points, 11 rebounds, and 5.7 blocks per game.
 Kalkbrenner's dominance included five triple-doubles, with notable single-game highs of 26 points, 21 rebounds, and 15 blocks.
-His remarkable junior season and sophomore contributions earned him accolades and recognition, establishing him as a top-tier prospect with defensive prowess and impressive rankings from recruiting platforms.

 A. Ryan Kalkbrenner hails from Florissant, Missouri, in the United States.